 Incorporating various communication tools into your customer service process will improve customers’ experiences.
 Video messages provide aspects of an in-person meeting with the convenience of an email.
 Customer support reps can clarify technical explanations with ease, while providing a personalized message.

 Interested in trying video email out for yourself?
-Covideo provides a free fourteen day trial for text and email video messages.
+Start a free trial for text and email video messages.
 Use the video examples below to jumpstart your Covideo experience.

 Whether your company specializes in B2B or B2C services, your customer service department can benefit from sending video tutorials.
 The combination of verbal and non-verbal communication clarifies your message and will eliminate miscommunications.
 Use video tutorials to show and tell a customer about an aspect of your product or service.